Stonesjtu/go-docker/README.md

 scheduler is in charge of scheduling pending jobs and running them on an executor.

-There is only one scheduler running
+There is only one scheduler running.
+At startup, scheduler will check if Redis database is populated, if not, it will sync it with mongo database.
+This automatic check prevents Redis flushes or loss of data.

 ## Watcher